akvaplan-niva/dois/readme.md

 # Akvaplan-niva DOIs

-This [repository](https://github.com/akvaplan-niva/dois) contains a register of Akvaplan-niva publications with a DOI.
+This [repository](https://github.com/akvaplan-niva/dois) contains a register of Akvaplan-niva publications with a DOI, together with slim publication metadata from the Crossref API.

 ## Pipeline